ntyazh/FActScore-turbo/README.md

 Please see more in [``scripts/create_database.py``](https://github.com/ntyazh/factscore/blob/main/scripts/create_database.py)

 * For existing DBs: ensure the table has three columns: id, title, text.
-* If you don't have any DB, you can download a pre-built .db file containing the Wikipedia 2023 dump here:
+* If you don't have any DB, you can download a pre-built .db file containing the Wikipedia 2023 dump [here](https://disk.yandex.ru/d/vLpW5eGZ4bXfbQ).

 3. Create/Use FAISS index with titles embeddings